25prabhu10/notes/docs/Concepts/Application_Security/API.md

 1. Test for API Input Fuzzing:

    - Fuzzing simply means **providing random data to the API until it spills something out** (some info, some error message or anything to imply that random data has been processed by the API)

    - _Example:_ For numerical inputs, try: 0, -ve numbers or very large numbers.
-For string inputs, try: SQL queries or system commands or random characters.
+For string inputs, try: SQL queries or system commands or random characters

    - Fuzzapi: Automate testing

 2. Test for API Injection Attacks: